OVER 110,000 IONM CASES ANNUALLY.

 Intraoperative Neuromonitoring (IONM) Services

-SpecialtyCare is the largest provider of intraoperative neuromonitoring (IONM) services in the nation, with 100,000 cases every year.
+SpecialtyCare is the largest provider of intraoperative neuromonitoring (IONM) services in the nation, with 110,000 cases every year.
 Our people work alongside the world’s leading surgeons to help identify any early signs of neurological injury.
-Our surgical neurophysiologists are backed by our team of IONM physicians, who provide additional support with real-time monitoring through telecommunication, enabling timely interventions to avoid long-term neural problems.
+Our surgical neurophysiologist clinicians are backed by a skilled team of IONM physicians, who provide additional support with real-time monitoring through telecommunication, enabling timely interventions to avoid long-term neural problems.
 At SpecialtyCare, the health of the patient always comes first.
-As a partner in IONM, we are your insurance policy against risk and the high cost of patient injury, even during the most complex procedures like spine surgery, brain surgery, cardio surgery, vascular surgery, and general orthopedic surgery.
+As a partner in IONM, we are your insurance policy against risk and the high cost of patient injury, even during the most complex procedures like spine surgery, brain surgery, cardiac surgery, vascular surgery, and general orthopedic surgery.
 You can rely on our expertise in IONM to reduce risk and help ensure patient safety.

 What is Intraoperative Neuromonitoring or IONM?

 A patient’s insurance carrier may pay for a portion of the costs associated with IONM.
 This amount depends on the specific carrier and insurance plan.
-Please check with your insurance carrier to find out about coverage for IONM.
-But remember, you should consider the relatively inexpensive cost of IONM services against the high cost of postop long-term care (including rehab) for possibly experiencing neurologic complications as a result of surgery.
+Patients can contact their insurance provider to find out about coverage for IONM.
+Patients and surgeons should consider the advantages of preventative IONM services compared with the risks and costs of serious neurological complications.

 A Brief History of IONM

-Intraoperative neurophysiological monitoring is now a big part of thousands of surgical procedures every year across the United States.
-The first use of IONM testing dates back to the 1930s, when direct stimulation was given in order to identify the motor cortex of patients with epilepsy.
-Later on, it was the invention of the commercial IONM machine in the early 1980s that the technique became widely popular.
+Intraoperative neurophysiological monitoring is currently used in thousands of surgical procedures every year across the United States.
+The first use of IONM dates back to the 1930s, when direct stimulation of the brain was used to identify the motor cortex of patients with epilepsy undergoing intracranial surgery.
+Later on, it was the introduction of new monitoring tests and the invention of the commercial IONM machine in the early 1980s that allowed for the widespread use of the technique.

-The 1990s saw transcranial motor evoked potentials (TcMEPs) become mainstream as a method for monitoring spinal activity and also for predicting postoperative motor problems.
-Technological advances in the last 20 years have allowed monitoring techniques to evolve.
+The 1990s saw transcranial electric motor evoked potentials (tceMEPs) introduced as a method for monitoring spinal cord activity and for predicting postoperative motor problems.
+Technological advances in the last 20 years have allowed monitoring techniques to continually evolve.

-The widespread availability of computer networks and communication systems have allowed IONM to be performed even from remote sites.
+The widespread availability of computer networks and communication systems has allowed IONM to be performed even from remote sites.
 This has made the technique even more popular in the last decade.

 What SpecialtyCare Provides

 SpecialtyCare’s clinical staff has a proven history of research and innovation in IONM.
-We were among the first to introduce the common use of transcranial electric motor evoked potentials (tceMEP) in monitoring spine and intracranial surgery.
+We were among the first to introduce the common use of transcranial motor evoked potentials in monitoring spine and intracranial surgery.
 We’ve also customized techniques for monitoring nerve root function during spine surgery, brachial plexus function during shoulder reconstruction, and sciatic nerve function during pelvic surgery.
-We provide the industry’s most advanced neuroscience services and treatment therapies, including monitoring for deep brain stimulation and interventional neuroradiology, ICU doppler evaluations, and support of long-term EEG monitoring.
+We provide the industry’s most advanced clinical neuroscience services, including neurophysiological mapping during deep brain stimulation surgery, monitoring during interventional neuroradiology, transcranial doppler evaluations in the intensive care unit, and support of long-term EEG monitoring.

 We support most complex surgical procedures including: